4imothy/gret/README.md

-### TODO
+### gret

-A command line tool for code analysis.
-Todo recursively search directories showing you TODO, HACK, NOTE and FIXME instances in a tree structure.
+gret (global regular expression tree) is a command line tool that searches a directory or file for a matching regex expression and displays matches in a tree structure.

 ![alt text](./images/example.jpg)

 #### To Run
-Use *cargo run* which will search on the project's source.
-If you give it a directory with *cargo run /path_to_some/some_dir* it will search that directory instead.
+Use *cargo run*, the first positional argument is the pattern, the second is the path to search.
+If you want to match multiple patterns use *-e* followed by the pattern.

 #### To Install
-Run the *./add_to_path.sh* after changing the links location to somewhere on your path.
+Run the *./add_to_path.sh* script after changing the links location to somewhere on your path.
 Or run the commands seperately:
 ```
 cargo build --release
 ```
+And then source the correct completion file that is in the *completions/* directory.

 #### To Benchmark
 Run *./benchmarks/bench* at the root directory.
 Results can be seen in the